wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 We recommend trying it out in your projects, but there may be breaking changes before the final release.
 If you find bugs or have feedback, please [open an issue](https://github.com/wagmi-dev/wagmi/issues/new/choose) or [reply to the discussion thread](https://github.com/wagmi-dev/wagmi/discussions/3068).
 :::

-::: info Wagmi v2 should be the last major version of Wagmi that will have this many actionable breaking changes.
+::: info Wagmi v2 should be the last major version that will have this many actionable breaking changes.
 Moving forward after Wagmi v2, new functionality will be opt-in with old functionality being deprecated alongside the new features.
 This means upgrading to the latest major versions will not require immediate changes.
 :::